INTRODUCTION

 Professor.
 Social worker.
 Educationist.
 Economist.
 Activist.
 These are Pratham's leaders: visionaries dedicated to improving opportunities for children and youth in India.
 Here are some of the pillars of Pratham.

-• Rukmini-Banerji Dr. Rukmini Banerji Rukmini Banerji is the Chief Executive Officer of Pratham Education Foundation.
-She has extensive experience in design and delivery of education interventions and has played key roles in developing and implementing Pratham’s partnership programs with governments. read more
+Dr. Rukmini Banerji Rukmini Banerji is a Senior Advisor to Pratham Education Foundation.
+She served as the organisation's CEO for more than a decade, from 2015 to 2026.
+With extensive experience in the design and delivery of educational interventions, she played a pivotal role in developing and implementing Pratham's partnership programs with governments. read more

-• Farida Lambay Farida Lambay is a pioneering educationist and social activist with over four decades of dedicated service to children and marginalized communities.
+Farida Lambay Farida Lambay is a pioneering educationist and social activist with over four decades of dedicated service to children and marginalized communities.
 A Master’s in Social Work from Nirmala Niketan and former Vice Principal of the college, she co-founded Pratham in 1995, transforming it from a Mumbai-based initiative into one of India’s largest education movements. read more